Covid 19 coronavirus: NZ not 'out of the woods' - Prime Minister Jacinda Ardern

 She said about 75 per cent of the economy was operating at level 3, with about 1 million New Zealanders at work.
 Road and rail projects were back up and running, but many workers had been displaced.

+Small businesses were feeling the pain and Ardern said they can operate if they can do so safely, but having to go back into lockdown would be worse for the economy.

+Schools and ECE centres opening tomorrow, but Ardern said the numbers of returning students was going to be "very low".
+"That's as it should be."

-Ardern's media address follows director-general of health Ashley Bloomfield announced three new Covid-19 cases in NZ, made up of two confirmed cases and one probable case.
+Ardern's media address follows director-general of health Ashley Bloomfield announcing three new Covid-19 cases in NZ, made up of two confirmed cases and one probable case.

 Two are all linked to known cases, and one is under investigation.